nus-cs2103-AY2021S1/tp/docs/team/sun-yitao.md

   - **Attend command**: Add attend command that enables for the marking of student's attendance.
 Student's attendance make use of a sorted treeset so prevent duplicate attendances from being added and also to present the attendances in chronological order.

-  - **Export attendance command**: A command that exports students' attendance to a csv in `/data`, using Apache Commons CSV library
+  - **Export attendance command**: A command that exports students' attendance to a csv in `/data`, using Apache Commons CSV library.
+It has been optimised to run in a better runtime by using HashSet instead of TreeSet.

   - **Update help window** Update the link in help window to point to the correct UG

   - **Improve add command error handling** Improve error message to user to detect the error in the command and show why the error occurred and how to fix it: missing prefix, duplicate prefix or extra preamble.

-  - **Unit tests**: Inserted JUnit tests for all active commands & updated existing tests accordingly.
+  - **Unit tests**: Inserted JUnit tests for all active commands, updated existing tests accordingly and added new tests to increase test coverage of existing code.

 - **Contributions to documentation**: Created the initial version of the UG